 Tableau data connections are either live connections that directly query a data source, or they are extracts of a data source.
 Extracts are copies or subsets of the original data and can be embedded in a workbook or data source.
 When present, the views will query data from the extract instead of the underlying data source.

-Commonly, you’ll want to modify the data source connection during the migration so that it points to a different database on the destination server than it did on the source server.
+Commonly, you’ll want to modify the data source connection during the migration so that it points to a different database

 Option 1: Use Published Data Sources